Black-hole evaporation for cosmological observers: Final Remarks

-As the Universe ages and its expansion rate accelerates, differences between the usually used static evaporation model and our dynamic description become more pronounced.
-As the cosmological constant becomes dominant, the expected phenomenology asymptotically approaches the description presented in this work.
-The most remarkable new result is the fact that, with respect to the cosmological time, some black holes will never fully evaporate from the point of view of observers on Earth.
+As the Universe ages and its expansion rate accelerates, differences between the commonly used static evaporation model and our dynamic description become more pronounced.
+As the cosmological constant becomes dominant, the~expected phenomenology asymptotically approaches the description presented in this work.
+One remarkable new result is the fact that, for~certain cosmological observers, complete evaporation is inaccessible and therefore never observed.
+This is a consequence of the spacelike nature of the future conformal infinity and~represents a significant departure from conventional evaporation scenarios.
+The results of this work challenge conventional expectations based on static models.
+Nevertheless, they are a genuine consequence of the difference between analyzing evaporation using the coordinate $u$ versus the cosmological time, measured by asymptotically comoving~observers.

+This work suggests several new research directions.
+For~instance, one could extend the analysis to realistic cosmological backgrounds that transition between radiation, matter, and~dark energy cosmological eras, possibly using a McVittie-type solution.
+Furthermore, investigating the implications for cosmological phenomenology, particularly primordial black-hole constraints, would be valuable.
+These possibilities are currently under investigation.